 6.2G.1.3 Minimum conformance requirements

-For UE supporting Tx Diversity, the maximum output power as indicated by UE power class in Table 6.2G.1.3-1 is defined as the sum of the maximum output power from both UE antenna connectors.
+For UE supporting Tx Diversity, the maximum output power as indicated by UE power class in Table 6.2G.1.3-1 is defined as the sum of the maximum output power from all UE antenna connectors.
 The period of measurement shall be at least one sub frame (1 ms).

 When a UE indicates PC1.5 for a given band it achieves maximum power by means of TxD in the current version of the spec.
+Therefore, Tx Diversity is implied for PC1.5 even if the UE does not indicate Tx diversity capability.